The 74/28 Gap and What It Means

 Legacy insurance systems in production today are not a single platform with known boundaries.
 They are a collection of interdependent systems, each carrying decades of accumulated product decisions, regulatory adjustments, and operational workarounds, most of which were never designed to work together.

-• Claims: Claims systems carry the highest operational load and the most direct customer impact.
-Adjudication logic, such as coverage determination, reserve calculations, subrogation rules, or fraud indicators, is embedded across workflows that have been modified repeatedly without systematic documentation.
-The business consequences of getting this wrong during transformation include claims paid incorrectly, coverage disputes, and regulatory exposure.
+Claims systems carry the highest operational load and the most direct customer impact.
+Adjudication logic (coverage determination, reserve calculations, subrogation rules, fraud indicators) is embedded across workflows that have been modified repeatedly without documentation.
+Getting this wrong during transformation means claims paid incorrectly, coverage disputes, and regulatory exposure.
+There is no tolerance for behavior drift here.

-• Underwriting: Underwriting systems are where rule accumulation is most dangerous.
-Hundreds of interdependent rule modules govern risk selection and pricing.
+Underwriting is where rule accumulation is most dangerous.
+Hundreds of interdependent modules govern risk selection and pricing.
 A single product change can trigger months of regression testing across lines of business, not because the change is complex, but because the dependency map is unknown.
+This is the system type most likely to contain logic no one can explain, but everyone relies on.

-• Billing, CRM, and BI/Analytics: These systems compound the challenge rather than introduce new categories of risk.
+These systems compound the challenge rather than introduce separate categories of risk.
 Billing fragmentation erodes policy persistence.
-CRM data is split across lines of business and channels, producing a customer view that exists in strategy decks but not in production.
-Batch-based BI architectures cannot support real-time AI applications, fraud detection at claim intake, or dynamic pricing.
-The gap is an architecture problem that originates in the systems feeding the data layer.
+CRM data is split across lines of business, producing a customer view that exists in strategy documents but not in production.
+Batch-based BI architectures cannot support real-time AI applications, dynamic pricing, or fraud detection at claim intake.
+The gap originates in the data layer, and the data layer originates in these systems.

-Insurance core systems (PAS, claims, billing, and underwriting) are among the most tightly coupled architectures in any enterprise environment.
-Changes in one system cascade across the others.
+Insurance core systems, specifically PAS, claims, billing, and underwriting, are among the most tightly coupled architectures in any enterprise environment.
+Changes in one cascade across the others.

 A billing change affecting premium collection touches PAS policy status, claims payment eligibility, and underwriting renewal triggers simultaneously.
-This interdependency is what makes isolated modernization so operationally dangerous, and what makes the standard approaches to transformation so frequently inadequate.
+That interdependency is what makes isolated modernization operationally dangerous and what makes conventional transformation approaches so frequently inadequate.

-The M&A Problem: When Modernization Means Inheriting Systems You Did Not Build
+The M&A Problem: Inheriting Systems You Did Not Build

-Carriers that have grown through acquisition frequently run four or more PAS platforms simultaneously, each with its own data model, business rule implementation, and integration assumptions.
+Carriers that grew through acquisition frequently run four or more PAS platforms simultaneously, each with its own data model, business rule implementation, and integration assumptions.
 They were patched together after each deal closed.
 The integrations between them are undocumented.

-The consequence is specific: a billing change in one acquired system can trigger policy status errors in another because that dependency was never built, only patched.
-A modernization program discovers it through a production incident, not a design review.
+The consequence is specific.
+A billing change in one acquired system can trigger policy status errors in another because that dependency was never designed, only patched.
+Such a modernization program discovers this through a production incident, not a design review.

 You cannot replace what you cannot map across systems you did not build.
-The carriers that successfully modernize after M&A-heavy growth produce a cross-system dependency and logic map before selecting a transformation path.
-Without it, the program is modernizing the visible layer while the inherited architecture underneath remains intact.
+Carriers that successfully modernize after M&A-heavy growth produce a cross-system dependency and logic map before selecting any transformation path.
+Without it, the program modernizes the visible layer while the inherited architecture underneath remains intact.

 The 70% failure rate is not primarily a technology selection problem or a budget problem.
 It is a structural problem, and it has the same root cause across most of the programs that collapse: carriers attempt transformation without an accurate picture of what the systems under transformation actually contain.